 The meaning of life is having a spectacular view…

-But after a while, you begin to wonder who you are beyond all the rules and self-discipline that has filled your life up until now.
-Do you like who you really are?
-Do you enjoy hanging out with yourself and your significant other?
+But after a while we began to wonder who we are beyond all the rules and self-discipline that has filled our lives up until now.
+Do we like who you are now?

-I don’t need very much to give my life meaning, because my meaning is in the enjoyment of each day.
+I don’t need very much to give my life meaning, because my meaning is in the enjoyment of every moment, every day.

 I appreciate the fact that I have a better life than just about anyone else on planet earth right now, and I’m going to enjoy the hell out of that until I draw my last breathe…

-To learn more about how midlife questioning helped to create a new lifestyle for us in an amazing passive solar home in the Colorado outback, go check out: A Memoir of Retirement: From Suburbia to Solar in Southern Colorado
+To learn more about how my midlife questioning led to a whole new lifestyle for me in a passive solar home in the Colorado outback, check out: A Memoir of Retirement: From Suburbia to Solar in Southern Colorado